Health & Wellness

 What causes kidney disease in dogs?

-“The most common reason for kidney disease [also called chronic kidney disease (CKD)] is age-related loss of function,” Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff veterinarian, says.
+“The most common reason for kidney disease [also called chronic kidney disease (CKD)] is age-related loss of function,” Dr. Emily Singler, VMD, Fetch’s on-staff veterinarian, says.

 Kidneys are made of small filtering units, which filter substances out of the blood and urine, Dr. Singler explains.
 However, as a dog ages, the filtering units, known as nephrons, can stop working effectively.